timschlechter/Nancy.Swagger-deprecated/README.md

 }
 ```

-The module will automatically discover all relevant Nancy modules in your application and return a [Resource Listing](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#51-resource-listing) at the given configured ModulePath.
+The module will automatically discover all relevant Nancy modules in your application and return a [Resource Listing](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#51-resource-listing) at the configured ModulePath.

 It also adds an endpoint for each Nancy module, at which an [API Declaration](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#52-api-declaration) will be returned.